sjyk/alphaclean/docs/surveycoding.md

 # Example 3: Survey Coding with AlphaClean
  Survey coding is the process of taking the open-ended responses and categorizing them into groups.
 In this example, we have a dataset of 1000 US 2016 presidential election contributions and want to categorize the occupations of the contributors into groups.
  Example 3 `examples/example3.py` shows how this can be done in our framework.
+This example requires at least 8GB of available memory.

 ## Loading the data and initial data analysis
 First, let's load the data into the system: